-We are headquartered in Boulder, Colorado and are actively seeking candidates to join our growing team as we continue to expand vaccine access through VitriVax’s ALTA platform and partnerships with vaccine developers and manufacturers.
-We value innovative thinking and approaches to problem solving, enthusiastic collaboration, and a strong entrepreuneurial mindset.
+We are headquartered in Boulder, Colorado and are actively seeking candidates to join our growing research and development team as we continue to expand vaccine access by actively conducting innovative research and product development on the ALTA™ platform.
+We value innovative thinking and approaches to problem solving, enthusiastic collaboration, and a strong entrepreneurial mindset.

 VitriVax was selected out of more than 300 competing submissions to present a “Lightning Talk” at this year’s BARDA Industry Day.

 BARDA (the Biomedical Advanced Research and Development Authority) hosts an annual Industry Day to increase potential partner’s awareness of U.S. Government medical countermeasure priorities, interact with BARDA and ASPR staff, and network with public and private sector colleagues working in the Health Security space.

 Lightning Talks are designed to be brief, energetic, and full of information to pique the curiosity of industry and government colleagues and prospective partners.

 To view presentations from the event click here: https://medicalcountermeasures.gov/barda/barda-industry-day-2020/

 VitriVax is pleased to announce the publication of the paper “Single-Administration, Thermostable Human Papillomavirus Vaccines Prepared With Atomic Layer Deposition Technology” in the Nature journal npj Vaccines.

 The study was funded in part by the NIH and the Bill & Melinda Gates Foundation, and was conducted in the University of Colorado laboratories of our co-founders, Bob Garcea and Ted Randolph.
 The data demonstrate the effectiveness in mice of a single-shot human papillomavirus (HPV) vaccine using VitriVax’s groundbreaking vaccine formulation platform.